fritzrehde/chip8/README.md

 I loosely followed this guide: https://tobiasvl.github.io/blog/write-a-chip-8-emulator/.

+## Features

+- Customisable foreground and background colours.
+- Customisable rates for instructions executed per second and frames rendered per second (see section on design decisions below for how this was made possible), e.g. for speedrunning.

 ## Design decisions I am proud of

 ### Decoupling tick rate, instruction rate and frame rate